HighOutputVentures/experiments/015/README.md

 ## Goal Statements

-At the end of this experiment, we should be able to;
+At the end of this experiment, we should be able to
+- Phase 1:
+  - create a small library/collections of tutorials on how to use spline tool

 ## Abstract